syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 Dim document As New WordDocument("Template.docx")

-'Get the last paragraph
+'Gets the last paragraph

 Dim paragraph As WParagraph = document.LastParagraph

-'Get the chart entity from the paragraph items
+'Gets the chart entity from the paragraph items

 Dim chart As WChart = TryCast(paragraph.ChildEntities(0), WChart)

-'Modify the data values of chart
+'Modifies the data values of chart

 chart.ChartData.SetValue(2, 2, 120)